paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Peter
+title: Joanne Nemits
 type: review
 rating: 5
-location:
+location: Warrington

 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Lola’s first time being groomed and it’s safe to say she loved it!
+I am chuffed to bits with how she looks.
+Thanks to Steph and Mike.
+We will be back in a few weeks 🥰